fostroll/corpuscula/doc/README_WIKIPEDIA.md

 <template text>)`;

-We promote `Wikipedia.templates` on the case if anyone can make parser for Wikipedia articles based that templates.
-So far, only most common templates were used for parsing of the articles.
+We promote `Wikipedia.templates` on the case if anyone can make parser for Wikipedia articles based on that templates.
+So far, only most common templates were used for parsing the articles.